bella485/koji/docs/source/kojid_conf.rst

       Install timeout in seconds for image build.
 Default value is 0, which means using the number in ``/etc/oz/oz.cfg``.
 Supported since oz-0.16.0.

-   use_createrepo_c=False
-      Use ``createrepo_c`` rather than ``createrepo`` command.
-There is generally no reason to not use createrepo_c in modern depolyments.
-It is disabled by default only to be backward-compatible.
-This default would change in future.

    task_avail_delay=300
       [Added in 1.17.0]